Internal and External Conflicts

 Or to take arms against a sea of troubles

 And by opposing end them.
 To die, to sleep…”

 The conflict here is that Hamlet wants to kill his father’s murderer, Claudius, but he also looks for proof to justify his action.
 This ultimately ruins his life, and the lives of his loved ones.
 Due to his internal conflict, Hamlet spoils his relationship with his mother, and sends Ophelia (Hamlet’s love interest) into such a state of despair that she commits suicide.

 Hamlet’s indecisiveness almost got everyone killed at the end of the play.
 The resolution came when he killed Claudius by assuming fake madness so that he would not be asked for any justification.
 In the same play, we find Hamlet engaged in an external conflict with his uncle Claudius.

 Another example of an internal conflict is found in the character of Doctor Faustus in Marlowe’s Doctor Faustus.
 Faustus has an ambitious nature.
 In spite of being a respected scholar, he sold his soul to Lucifer by signing a contract with his blood, in order to achieve ultimate power and limitless pleasure in this world.
 He learns the art of black magic, and defies Christianity.

 After the aforementioned action, we see Faustus suffering from an internal conflict where he thinks honestly about repenting, acting upon the advice of “the good angel,” but “the bad angel” or the evil inside him distracts him by saying it is all too late.
-In conclusion, the conflict is resolved when devils take his soul away to Hell, and he suffers eternal damnation because of his over-ambition.
+In conclusion, the resolution comes when devils take his soul away to Hell, and he suffers eternal damnation because of his over-ambition.